 Can I wear a bridal cape with a veil?

 You are the bride, so you are in the driver’s seat!
 There are no rules.
 However, it can be challenging to pair a long cape with a long cathedral veil as you run the risk of obscuring the beauty of each individual piece.
-If you are wearing a cape, then I recommend a short birdcage veil so that you feel like a bride without having too many payers of fabric.
+If you are wearing a cape, then I recommend a short birdcage veil so that you feel like a bride without having too many layers of fabric.

 If you are having a winter wedding, then why not pair a fur-lined cape with a waltz length veil as shown below?
 Anything longer than waltz length / knee length will probably be too much paired with your cape.